 MG 449 Administrative Policy and Strategy 3 Cr.

 A capstone course designed to integrate the students' undergraduate studies.
 Case studies, collaborative assignments, writing assignments and oral presentations provide opportunities to synthesize and apply the knowledge gained from courses in the management program.
-A comprehensive Division examination is included in this course.
 Prerequisites: MG 309, MG 310, FN 311, and MG 314.

 MG 450 Internship in Management 3 Cr.